misael-diaz/sonic-infinite-scroller-game-dev/README.md

 ## Graphics/Sprites/Assets

+Sega owns the copyright for all the game graphics borrowed from the original Sega Genesis games.

-We do not host the graphics needed to run this game.
+We do *not* host the graphics needed to run this game.
 If you would like to play this game you may download the graphics from the
 [sprites database](https://www.spritedatabase.net/) and also you will have to read some of the source code to organize them in the way that the code expects.
-I know, sounds like a lot of work for someone who just wants to play a game.
+I know, sounds like a lot of work for someone who just wants to play a game but that's how this has to be done to avoid legal issues.

 You may also want to check Paul's game-dev [codecamp](https://github.com/paulcockrell/sonic-infinite-scroller) to get an idea of the ordering.
 You can also play his game in your browser if you would like to get a